aws-observability/aws-rum-web/docs/concepts/sessions.md

 ### Caveats

 -   `setSessionId()` does **not** re-roll sampling.
-Each instance independently rolls its own sampling decision at construction (via `sessionSampleRate`), so a follower's `record` flag is set locally and does not cross contexts.
-A follower whose session was rolled `record: false` drops its events at the cache; only the leader's events reach CloudWatch RUM under the shared ID.
+Each instance decides `record` at construction — by rolling `sessionSampleRate` afresh, or by restoring from a prior cookie if `allowCookies: true` and a cached session is present.
+The decision does not cross contexts.
+A follower whose session resolved to `record: false` drops its events at the cache; only the leader's events reach CloudWatch RUM under the shared ID.
 To guarantee that all followers record, set `sessionSampleRate: 1` (or coordinate sampling externally in the host).
--   Plugins that snapshot `session.record` at enable time (such as the session replay plugin) won't retroactively start recording when a session is adopted post-construction.
-To get those plugins on an adopted session, pass `sessionId` at construction time rather than calling `setSessionId()` later.
+-   Session replay (`RRWebPlugin` / the `replay` telemetry) is not cross-context aware — see the warning at the top of this section.
+As a secondary issue, plugins that snapshot `session.record` at enable time won't retroactively start recording when a session is adopted post-construction; pass `sessionId` at construction time rather than calling `setSessionId()` later.
 -   This feature is exposed only on the NPM API (`AwsRum` class).
 It is not wired into the CDN command queue.